Kyle Deeds’ Personal Website

 Brief Bio

-I’m an incoming assistant professor at Boston University, joining in the Spring 2026.
+I’m an assistant professor at Boston University.
 Broadly, I’m interested in the intersection of databases, compilers, and tensor programming.
 My work has two main branches.
 First, I make high performance computing accessible to domain experts through declarative programming coupled with automatic program optimization.
+This is primarily applied to sparse array programming as part of the finch-tensor project.
 Second, I am excited about building systems to support the open-data community.
 In this vein, I’m currently working on an open-data project called Govscape that provides a modern search interface over millions of government PDFs.

 Not Work